 Sending a note in your child’s lunchbox is a cute way to remind them that you're thinking about them, or to wish them well on a test or project.
 Step up the love-note game by writing it on a piece of fruit!
 Use a toothpick to etch in a short note on the side of a banana, and as the peel browns from air exposure, the message will get darker.
 Alternatively, skip the note and draw silly faces on an orange or banana with a permanent marker instead.
 Peals of laughter are sure to come from your child's table before he or she peels it!

 Need to pack in some extra vitamins and minerals but struggle with a picky eater?
 Send a slushy pop!
-Blend TruMoo® Chocolate Milk, leafy greens and your kid’s favorite fruit together and they’ll feel like they’re on summer vacation in the middle of lunch.
+Blend chocolate milk, leafy greens and your kid’s favorite fruit together and they’ll feel like they’re on summer vacation in the middle of lunch.
 Buy reusable or plastic ice pop pouches like these (or small snack bags they can tear or cut the top off of) fill with the smoothie mix and freeze.
-We love TruMoo Chocolate Milk because it has no artificial growth hormones* and no high fructose corn syrup, but it does have a delicious taste that kids love.
 It's nutritious and delicious, so everybody wins!

 3. Wrap Up Your Fruit